lavilu124/MeetTaTask/README.md

 # MeetTaTask

 ## 📖 About
-this is a simpel chat website with a simple chatbot feature.
+this is a simpel chat website.
 ---

 ## 🚀 Installation & Setup